-I&RS/Tiered Interventions
+Tiered Interventions

-Who serves on the I&RS committee?
+Who serves on the committee?

 Permanent members include the principal, school counselor, school nurse, teachers, and CST members.

-When may a teacher refer a student to I&RS?
+When may a teacher refer a student?

 A teacher may refer a student when he/she is concerned about a student's lack of progress in any area.
-The teacher requests help from the I&RS committee to help in finding more ways to help this student achieve success.
+The teacher requests help from the committee to help in finding more ways to help this student achieve success.

 Students can have a variety of difficulties such as academic, emotional, organizational, or other.
 For example, a student may have difficulties writing a paragraph, forming sentences, focusing, completing work, anger management, or other.
 These difficulties range from student to student and so do the interventions that are put into place after the meeting.

-What is the goal of I&RS?
+What is the goal?

 How are parents informed?

-What happens during an I&RS meeting?
+What happens during a meeting?

 All parties are invited to attend the meeting and the teacher will start by discussing her concerns about the student.
 Following this, the committee, along with parents, sit and discuss the student's difficulties and brainstorm strategies that can be used to help.
 A plan is established for helping the student and timelines are set, to see when the student will be reviewed.